MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-live-chat.md

 ---
-title: "Configure a live chat widget and embed it in portal | MicrosoftDocs"
+title: "Configure a chat widget and embed it in portal | MicrosoftDocs"
-description: "Instructions to configure a live widget in Omni-channel Engagement Hub and embed it in Dynamics 365 Portal."
+description: "Instructions to configure a chat widget in Omni-channel Engagement Hub and embed it in Dynamics 365 Portal."
-keywords: live chat work stream, live chat widget, omni-channel engagement hub
+keywords: live chat work stream, chat widget, omni-channel engagement hub
 author: sbmjais
 ms.author: shjais
 manager: shujoshi